 Perhaps the best part of these potatoes is that you can make them in advance.
 If you’re like me, when cooking a holiday meal – or really any meal, for that matter – time is of the essence.
 Anything you can prep in advance is much appreciated!
 All that’s left to do on the day you plan to eat them is to warm through and let the cheese become a crust of melty deliciousness.
 That cheesy crust that tops these mashed potatoes is my absolute favorite.
 Cross your fingers that you have leftovers – there never seem to be any at our house!

 Want to truly make things easy?
 This make ahead mashed potatoes recipe can also be prepared in the slow cooker.
-Instead of placing mashed potatoes in a slow cooker, simply add them to a slow cooker insert, top with cheese and cover.
+Instead of placing mashed potatoes in a casserole dish, simply add them to a slow cooker insert, top with cheese and cover.
 Refrigerate as noted in the recipe and when ready eat, warm on high for three hours.

 I love to prepare these Aunt Ruthie Mashed Potatoes this way as it frees up valuable oven real estate, especially when preparing a large holiday meal.
 You’ll find them alongside my quick to disappear Roasted Brussels Sprouts with Apple and Bacon, delicious Make Ahead Sweet Potato Casserole and my classic Slow Cooker Cornbread and Sausage Stuffing.

 - 8 large russet potatoes

 - 1/2 cup butter